top of page

 • An SBA 504 loan is for real estate, tenant improvements, and equipment.
 It cannot finance inventory, working capital, or accounts receivable.

-• The term on a 504 is for ten, twenty or twenty five years with a fixed interest rate for both periods for the term of the loan.
+• The term on a 504 Loan is for ten, twenty or twenty five years with a fixed interest rate for the term of the loan.

 • The interest rate for the 504 loan is tied to the ten or five year Treasury Bill.
 It is usually below conventional interest rates.